Getting Started: Salvias for New England

-Most plants called sage are in the Salvia genus, which encompasses more than 900 species.
+Most plants called sage are in the Salvia genus, which encompasses about 1000 species.
 Our Northern California farm, Flowers by the Sea, raises hundreds of types -- including many northeastern favorites -- for sale through our online plant nursery.

 New England Boundaries

 Getting Started is a series of articles intended to help gardeners new to the Salvia genus.
 Success in cultivating sages is partly based on selecting types that are appropriate for regional growing conditions.

 For this article, we define New England as the traditional six-state region: Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island.
 However, in researching different regions of the nation, we've discovered that boundaries sometimes overlap.

 For example, due to its chilly climate similar to that of Vermont, the northern part of New York State often is considered part of the Northeast.
 Other times, it's referred to as being in the Mid-Atlantic region, which is where we placed it in this series.
 Nevertheless, if you live in upstate New York or another chilly winter locale, you may find this article's Salvia suggestions helpful.

 Coyotes wandered into the Northeast around 1930, according to the Maine Department of Inland Fisheries and Wildlife.
 They arrived in Massachusetts by 1950, the online publication MassLive says, and now number about 10,000 living in rural, suburban and urban areas.